neurodatascience/nipoppy-ppmi/README.md

 # `mr_proc`: Parkinson's Progression Markers Initiative dataset

-This repository contains code to process tabular and imaging from the Parkinson's Progression Markers Initiative (PPMI) dataset.
+This repository contains code to process tabular and imaging data from the Parkinson's Progression Markers Initiative (PPMI) dataset.
 It is a fork of the main [`mr_proc`](https://github.com/neurodatascience/mr_proc) repository. `mr_proc` is a lightweight workflow management and harmonization tools for MRI and clinical data.
-This fork adds scripts and configuration files that are specific to PPMI.
+This fork adds scripts, configuration files, and downstream analyses that are specific to PPMI.

 ## BIDS data file naming